Start your Fostering Journey with Park Foster Care

 Prepare to Care Group

-We really want you to feel supported through the process of becoming a foster carer so this additional meeting is a great place to catch up again with your skills to foster group, learn about our training and local support groups and to ask for any advice or help with the assessment process.
+We really want you to feel supported through the process of becoming a foster parent so this additional meeting is a great place to catch up again with your skills to foster group, learn about our training and local support groups and to ask for any advice or help with the assessment process.

 Now that your training and assessment is complete you’ll be invited to attend our fostering panel, where the report will be presented for their consideration and recommendations.
 The panel members are made up of professionals from various sectors all with extensive fostering experience.
 Your assessing social worker will be there by your side to support you on the day.